cmda-vr/documentation/summaries/learning-virtual-reality.md

 ## VR Input Devices
 User input poses a new set of challenges in VR system design.
 * Game controllers
-* Hand tracking; motion input sensors.
+* Hand tracking: motion input sensors.
 Low-cost motion devices.
 Leap motion e.g. Combination of cameras and infrared LEDs.
-* Wireless hand and body trackers;
+* Wireless hand and body trackers:

 Virtual reality is also pushing the envelope on user input.
 VR displays cut the user off completely from the outside world.